On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Introduction

-(2) The UE-centric framework enables better QoS for diverse UEs.
-A centralized controller may treat various UEs equally and cannot consider unique requirements from different UEs.
-However, in the UE-centric framework, each UE can customize its TS demand and submit local decisions to BSs for coordination.
+(2) The UE-centric framework enables better QoS for diverse UEs because each UE can customize its TS demand and submit local decisions to BSs for coordination.

-(3) Compared with conventional cell-centric frameworks, UE-centric schemes can better preserve user privacy.
-In a cell-centric TS framework, local observations of UE, such as the traffic types, demand and received signal strength, need to be shared with the centralized controller.
-However, such information can be locally kept in the UE-centric scheme.
+(3) Compared with conventional cell-centric frameworks, UE-centric schemes can better preserve user privacy because some local observations of UE can be locally kept and will not be shared with the centralized controller.

+In addition, by leveraging on-device intelligence and offloading part of the processing computation to the UE side, the UE-centric TS framework also has better scalability compared to cell-centric TS.
+When the number of UE increases, the sum of on-device intelligence also increases.
+As a result, the framework is able to accommodate a very large number of UEs.
 Despite the potential benefits, UE-centric TS requires multiple distributed models rather than a single centralized model.
 The limited local observations of individual UE and coordination between multiple heterogeneous UEs lead to great complexity for the design and implementation.
 In addition, a single UE may have limited computational and energy resources for decision-making, increasing the difficulty of network management.
 In recent years, machine learning (ML) technologies have been widely applied in wireless communications to provide automated solutions for high-complexity tasks\cite{b33}.
 Especially, deep reinforcement learning (DRL)-based algorithms are proposed to deal with the increasing complexity of network environment.
 For instance, DRL has been used in \cite{b35} to allocate physical resource blocks and control the power level of UEs, and \cite{b39} applies DRL for joint user association and CU–DU placement under the O-RAN architecture.
+In \cite{b39-1} and \cite{b39-2}, DRL is applied to dynamic resource allocations for 5G networks.